• Skip to main content

 The Monitor(s)

-The 30-inch Apple Cinema HD Display Productivity Benchmark: Measuring the impact of screen size on real-world productivity.
+For productivity purposes, the monitor is the most important – and overlooked – component.
+To understand why, just take a look at Pfeiffer’s research, The 30-inch Apple Cinema HD Display Productivity Benchmark: Measuring the impact of screen size on real-world productivity.

 Larger screen real estate will increase productivity, even in every-day tasks.
 As the paper says, “We instinctively feel more at ease with more screen space, just as we prefer to have a larger work table rather than a small one that forces us to move things around constantly.”

-• Computer displays can contribute significantly to productivity, efficiency, and overall throughput.
+- Computer displays can contribute significantly to productivity, efficiency, and overall throughput.
 High-resolution displays can result in measurable productivity gains.

-• With a larger display area you are likely to develop new productivity strategies that make best use of that display, in ways that you can’t easily imagine when working on a smaller display.
+- With a larger display area you are likely to develop new productivity strategies that make best use of that display, in ways that you can’t easily imagine when working on a smaller display.

-• Those small productivity gains, on frequently repeated operations, can result in a significant return on investment (ROI) over time.
+- Those small productivity gains, on frequently repeated operations, can result in a significant return on investment (ROI) over time.

 With a big, high-resolution monitor, you’ll be faster simply because you can see more information.
 If you write, you will see more of the text.
 If you edit an image on Photoshop, you will see more of the image.
-If you work on multiple documents or applications, you will be able to view them all side by side.
+If you work on multiple documents or applications, you will be able to view them side by side.
 This provides a much smoother workflow.

 Screen real estate is measured in resolution (pixels).
 But you need the right size to make use of that resolution.
 For example, I used to have a 27″ iMac with a massive 5K (5120 x 2880) resolution.
-But because on 5K the text looks tiny on 27″, Mac OS scales the resolution to 2560×1440.
+But because with 5K the text looks tiny on a 27″, Mac OS scales the resolution to 2560×1440.
 In such a case, I’m no better off than simply using a 2560×1440 monitor.

-So you need the right resolution and size.
+My point: you need the right resolution and size.

 Pixels per inch (PPI) will give you an indication of how big the text and other elements would be on a monitor.
 The lower the PPI, the larger it would be and the farther away you’d have to sit.
 The higher the PPI, the smaller (and sharper) things would look.
 At the normal desk distance, 90-110 PPI is a good range for readable text.
 For example, both a 21.5″ FHD and a 43″ 4K give you 103 PPI.
 Text would appear identical on both.